CouchCMS/CouchCMS/INSTALL.md

 All these locales have their respective language files (`DE.php`, `FR.php`, etc...) present in the `couch/lang/` folder.
 For locales other than these, any of these files can be renamed and modified to create the locale that suits you.
+Please see https://github.com/CouchCMS/Translations for a collection of additional community-contributed language files.

 Localizing CKEditor